ASE G1 Maintenance & Lt. Repair Practice Test

 10.

 Answer A is wrong.
-Antifreeze hydrometers show us the freezing and boiling points of an engine’s coolant.
+Antifreeze hydrometers show an engine's coolant's freezing and boiling points.

 Answer B is wrong.
 Antifreeze refractometers display the percentage of coolant to water.

 Answer D is correct.
 Answer D is correct.
 Practice safety.
 Don’t open the cooling system when it’s hot.
-Carefully squeeze the upper radiator hose to check for heat and pressure first.
-Release the radiator cap to the first notch to make sure there’s no residual system pressure.
+Squeeze the upper radiator hose to check for heat and pressure first.
+Carefully release the radiator cap to the first notch to release residual pressure.